Understanding the Differences between BGA and LGA Grid Arrays

 Installing CPU on Land Grid Array Socket Motherboard

-Once you’ve ensured that you’ve correctly slotted the CPU in place, lock the bracket into place using the lever.
+Once you’ve ensured that you’ve correctly slotted the CPU in place, use the lever to lock the bracket into place.

 LGA vs. BGA

-Now let’s take a closer look at how these grid arrays are different and what you can use them for in a PC circuit.
+Now, let’s examine closely how these grid arrays differ and what they can be used for in a PC circuit.

 LGA vs BGA: Pros and Cons